isomerpages/enterprisesg-sac/media/news-releases/_posts/2026-01-13-post-SAC Maintains Full Recognition Following Global Accreditation Cooperation Incorporated Launch.md

 of recognition for all existing SAC accreditations previously issued under the ILAC Mutual Recognition Arrangement (MRA) and IAF Multilateral Recognition Arrangement (MLA).</p>
-<p>&nbsp;All current accreditations remain valid and recognised as the transition
+<p>All current accreditations remain valid and recognised as the transition
 to the new Global Accreditation Cooperation Incorporated MRA takes place.
 We want to assure you that there will be no interruption to your accreditation and our accreditation services during this transition period.
 The use of